 Udaipur – Chittorgarh (120 Kms / 2.5 hrs)

-Morning drive to Chittorgarh, afternoon visit Chittorgarh fort and Bassi Village.
+Drive to Chittorgarh.
+In the afternoon visit Chittorgarh fort and Bassi Village.
 The Chittorgarh, also known as Chittod Fort, is one of the largest living forts in India.
 It is a UNESCO World Heritage Site.
 The fort was the capital of Mewar.
-Overnight stay at the hotel.
-(B)

 Chittorgarh – Pushkar (230 Kms / 4.5 hrs)

-After breakfast drive to Pushkar.
-On arrival transfer to hotel.
-Evening Visit various temples of Pushkar including The Temple of Bramha and Holly Lake Pushkar is a sacred town for Hindus, the legend of the Creator God, Bramha describes the creation of this lake.
+Drive to Pushkar.
+Late afternoon visit various temples of Pushkar including The Temple of Bramha and Holly Lake Pushkar is a sacred town for Hindus, the legend of the Creator God, Bramha describes the creation of this lake.
 When the demon Vajra Nabha killed Brahma's children, he in turn struck the demon with his weapon, a lotus flower.
 Vajra Nabha was killed by the blow and the petals of the lotus fell at three places.
 One of them is Pushkar, where the lake sprung into being.
 Pushkar is also known for its fair.
 The history of the Pushkar Camel Fair dates back to the 19th century when the local Rajasthani tribes used to gather in Pushkar to trade camels and other livestock.
 The fair gained in popularity over time and became an annual event, bringing sellers and buyers from around the country.
-Overnight stay at the hotel.
-(B)

 Pushkar – Jaipur (148 Kms / 3.5 hrs)

 After leisurely morning we drive to Jaipur.
 The capital of Rajasthan is also known as the “Pink City” and is one of the most attractive and colourful cities in India.
-The evening is free for exploration.
-Overnight stay at the hotel.
-(B)
+The evening is free for independent exploration.

 Jaipur

 Today we continue to explore the ancient city of Jaipur with a visit to the Hawa Mahal (Palace of Winds).
-We then visit the Amber Fort-Palace, set in a picturesque location 7 miles away from Jaipur presenting a fascinating blend of Hindu and Muslim architecture).
-Overnight stay at the hotel.
-(B)
+We then visit the Amber Fort Palace, set in a picturesque location 7 miles away from Jaipur presenting a fascinating blend of Hindu and Muslim architecture.

 Jaipur – Agra (245 Kms / 6 hrs)